fauna-labs/aws-http-api/README.md

 sam deploy --guided
 ```

+**Note**: You can accept most of the defaults, but you must explicitly choose "y" to each question _{FunctionName} may not have authorization defined, Is this okay?_

 After the deployment completes, copy the value of the _ListStoresURL_ output and open the URL in a new browser tab.
 You should receive a JSON object containing a list of stores from the sample data in your Fauna database!

 ## Cleaning up resources